Neeraj81/Fake-product-detection-by-QR-using-Blockchain/README.md

 + We currently depend on the company to register with our services, without which, we cannot provide information about a brand to the user.

 ## Future Scope <a name="future_scope"></a>
++ Making an Android app on this architecture
 + To track every genuine product that is to be sold.
 + Implement this idea in other fields.
 + Virtual transactions
 + Using tamper-proof tags
 + Dynamic (read & write NFC tags)
-+ QR codes which have secure graphic
++ QR codes that have secure graphic
-+ Implement our own tokens which can be sold to users so that they can purchase ownership of a product using tokens which helps in insurance processing.
++ Implement our own tokens which can be sold to users so that they can purchase ownership of a product using tokens that helps in insurance processing.